 - 2017 post with honest talk about the settlement value of nursing home death lawsuits

 - Take an inside look at every nursing home in Maryland for ratings, reviews, and lawsuits involving the nursing home

 Why Wrongful Death Nursing Home Cases Are Not Subject to Arbitration

 The Maryland Uniform Arbitration Act, Md.
 Code § 3-201 through § 3-234 puts teeth into an arbitration agreement.
 In wrongful death cases, plaintiffs deny the existence of a binding arbitration agreement because the wrongful death beneficiaries are rarely a party to an agreement with the nursing home.
 Maryland law is crystal clear that the manifestation of a mutual assent is an essential prerequisite to the creation or formation of a contract.
 So a wrongful death claim really is a separate, new, and distinct cause of action that does not belong to the decedent or the estate.
 Because by its nature, a wrongful death claim is a cause of action that belongs to the statutory beneficiaries.
 It is not addressed to the injuries suffered by the decedent prior to death, but to the injury suffered by the beneficiaries resulting from the death of the decedent.

 It gets a little messy because, arguably, the survival action brought by the estate is bound by the nursing home arbitration agreement in Maryland.
 Because of the way the Maryland medical malpractice cap on damages works to negate the value of survival actions, our law firm simply leaves out the survival action out in these cases so as not to cloud this issue.

-The law is pretty manifestly clear.
-Yet we continue to get motions from law firms that continue to lose this issue in December, 2014.
+Maryland law is pretty manifestly clear.
+Yet we continue to get motions from law firms that lost this issue in December 2014.
 I still can’t figure out the tactics of filing these motions in wrongful death cases unless the goal is just to stall moving the case forward.